A stratified homotopy hypothesis: Constructible bundles

 commutes.
 Composition is given by concatenating such squares horizontally and composing horizontal arrows. \end{definition}

 Notice the projection $\fexit\to \bun$, given by $(X\overset{s}{\underset{f}\leftrightarrows} K)\mapsto (X\xra{f}K)$, and the composite functor $\fexit \to \bun \to \strat$.

 \begin{theorem} The functor $\fexit\ra \strat$ is a transversality sheaf. \end{theorem} \begin{proof} We show the six conditions, in sequence.
-Most of these arguments follow those proving that $\bun$ is a transversality sheaf (Theorem~\ref{isaquasi-cat}), so we will be brief.
+Most of these arguments follow those proving that $\bun$ is a transversality sheaf (Theorem~\ref{isaquasi-cat}), so we will be terse.

 {\bf Right fibration:} Since sections restrict contravariantly, the projection $\fexit \ra \bun$ is a category fibered in sets.
 In particular, this projection is a right fibration.
 It follows that the composition $\fexit\to \bun \to \strat$ is a right fibration, because $\bun\to \strat$ is.
-Note also that, like $\bun$, for each weakly regular subspace $K_0\subset K$, the restriction $\fexit(K)\to \fexit(K_0)$ is an isofibration, since sections can be extended along regular neighborhoods.